lightbend/kalix-javascript-sdk/sdk/README.md

-# Akka Serverless JavaScript SDK
+# Kalix JavaScript SDK

-This package provides support for writing Akka Serverless services with JavaScript and Node.js.
+This package provides support for writing Kalix services with JavaScript and Node.js.

 For more information see https://developer.lightbend.com/docs/akka-serverless/javascript/.